drmckenzie/drmckenzie/README.md

+# Pokeomon Go sort tool

-# This is a tool for helping organise and sort for the game "Pokemon Go"
+## This is a tool for helping organise and sort your collection in the game "Pokemon Go"

 ### Hi there 👋